SirSgtCire/Python-Playground/QAS/README.md

 1. Install all external requirements for QAS.
 2. Clone the repository and [install requirements](https://github.com/SirSgtCire/Python-Playground/blob/develop/QAS/requirements.txt)
 3. Generate your own virtual environment using venv, following the readme for Python-Playground
-4. Run the application with pytest: `pytest -s"`
+4. Run the application with pytest: `pytest -v -s`

-NOTE: The application uses a `default.json` config file on invoking the code as listed above.
-If you want to run the application with custom configuration, then make your own json config file to load and give it as input:
-`pytest -s --cfgfile your_cfg_file.json"`

 ## Automation Strategy